 The result of all this stress is that you are left with a fatigued immune system that’s unable to fight off invasive pathogens and keeps releasing inflammatory chemicals that may upset your skin.

 Gut health is something that I often mention in relation to skin conditions like acne, however, it’s also applicable to eczema too!
 It’s estimated that over 70% of our immune cells are located in our gut, so what happens in this area of the body can be surprisingly relevant for your skin.

 As I remarked earlier, when you experience stress, it’s not unusual to also experience a bout of constipation or diarrhoea.
 This is because your sympathetic nervous system does not prioritise breaking down your food, so it will either attempt to evacuate your bowels or cause you to retain waste products.

 I’m sure you can imagine the effect this will have on your gut if it is a regular occurrence.
 Frequent bouts of diarrhoea can cause your body to lose fluids while constipation means that all those toxins are trapped in your body, which can cause further instances of inflammation.
 For more information, please take a look at our stress advisor Marianna’s blog, ‘How does stress impact our digestive system?’

-Often eczema is associated with a food intolerance too, so it might be worth exploring certain aspects of your diet, as what you eat can also affect your gut flora and digestive tract!
+Eczema is often associated with a food intolerance too, so it might be worth exploring certain aspects of your diet, as what you eat can also affect your gut flora and digestive tract!
 Please check out my blog, ‘Change your diet to help control eczema’ for further details.

 Finally, stress can have a direct effect on your skin barrier.
 In one study it was found that stress can inhibit your skin’s ability to retain moisture, causing it to lose valuable fluids, making you more inclined to bouts of dry skin.